OntarioSchoolDistrict/check_iprinters/README.md

 ## Options
 * -P  Port to use for testing, the default is 631.
 * -F  Filter in regular expression format.
+Any regular expression that matches will lower an Error to a Warning status.
+This keeps emails from going out in our system when local staff can add paper.
+We currently filter for printers in an Error state and shutdown or empty:  "(empty)|(shut down)"  This filter is NOT case sensitive.
 * -v  Enable verbose output for testing, do not use this in your monitoring software.
 * --version   Output some version information, do not use this in your monitoring software.